 The fifth essential personality trait that is studied in psychology is Neuroticism.
 With this trait, one tends to experience more anxiety or depression.
 Both of these conditions are commonly known, and many live with these psychological attributes.

-Some symptoms related to anxietyOpens in a new tab. include restlessness, excessive worry, fatigue, agitation, and several others.
-Depressive symptomsOpens in a new tab. are composed of feelings of sadness, loss of interest in moral activities, sleep disturbances, agitation, feelings, worthlessness, and more.
+Some symptoms related to anxiety include restlessness, excessive worry, fatigue, agitation, and several others.
+Depressive symptoms are composed of feelings of sadness, loss of interest in moral activities, sleep disturbances, agitation, feelings, worthlessness, and more.
 The two have very similar symptoms, and both can be quite debilitating on one’s livelihood.

 For some, treatment of these mental conditions may require professional intervention with therapy and medications.
 Supplemental treatments may include support groups, a healthy diet, and even yoga practice.